1010varun/1010varun/README.md

  ### Some more about me
- - 🔭 I’m currently working on Full stack development.
+ - 🔭 I’m currently working on Full-stack development.
  - 🌱 I’m currently learning Competitive Coding, DSA, and Backend
  - 👯 I’m looking to collaborate on exciting projects and Hackathons
  - 💬 Ask me about development